 Do you have the right structure and services to support the changing landscape of independent financial professionals?

-For example, how do you support a licensed-only agent versus a registered rep in a BD, RIA or bank?
+For example, how do you support a licensed-only agent versus a registered rep in a broker-dealer (BD), Registered Investment Advisory (RIA), or bank?

 As an agency owner, you’re not only recruiting agents to your firm but also employees.
 There are a few key questions you should be asking: